johtela/vscode-modaledit/tutorial.md

 ### Jumping to Previous/Next Word

-Other commonly used navigation commands in Vim include `w` and `b` which move the cursor to the start of the next and previous word.
+Other commonly used navigation commands in Vim include <key>w</key> and
+<key>b</key> which move the cursor to the start of the next and previous word.
 For these we need to use conditional commands because `cursorMove` falls short in this use case.

 ```js
         "w": {
             "condition": "__selecting",